-A partial income statement can refer to two types of income statement.
-It may mean "partial" in that it reports information for only part of a normal accounting period.
+A partial income statement reports information for only part of a normal accounting period.
 This tends to be a special-purpose document that is only used once.
-For example, a company may have acquired another business in the middle of a month, and so only needs its financial results for the remaining days of the accounting period.
+For example, a company may have acquired another business in the middle of a month, and so only needs the financial results of the acquiree for the remaining days of the accounting period for consolidation purposes.

 For example, a full income statement would report the results for all of February, whereas a partial income statement might only report the company's results for the period from February 21 to February 28.
 This is not the best use of the term "partial," since the income statement is still reporting all results in full, but for just a limited time period.
 Thus, the header for such an income statement might be:

 For the period February 21-28, 20X1

 A more accurate use of the term "partial income statement" is when only a portion of an income statement is presented.
 For example, you might want to emphasize only the top half of the income statement, showing revenues less the cost of goods sold, and arriving at the gross margin.
 Alternatively, you may only want to present selling and administrative expenses, or only other comprehensive income, or only the results associated with discontinued operations.

 It can be extremely misleading to present such snippets of information, so be sure to state which line items are being disclosed, preferably in the header of the partial income statement.